 If contingent consideration meets the definition of a derivative in ASC 815 and does not qualify for a scope exception, the acquirer initially records and recognizes the obligation at fair value at the date of acquisition.
 The contingent consideration would be subject to derivative accounting (i.e., it would be measured at fair value each reporting period) under ASC 815.
+In addition, contingent considerations may be subject to fair value measurement under other applicable guidance (e.g., ASC 480, ASC 815-40).
 As a result, any changes in the carrying value of the obligation after the acquisition date would not adjust the cost basis of the acquired asset or group of assets.
-Such amounts would be accounted for in accordance with ASC 815.
+Such amounts would be accounted for in accordance with ASC 815 or other applicable guidance.